A VERY ENGLISH SCANDAL

 How did their honeymoon being on Chesil Beach enhance the story?

-If you saw the recent film, how do you think it compared to the book?
+If you have seen the film adaptation, how do you think it compared to the book?

 THE YEAR OF THE RUNAWAYS